Eschatologue/CM_wiki/docs/class/sorcerer/wild.md

 ### Level 3: Tides Of Chaos

 You can manipulate the forces of chance and chaos to gain Advantage on one d20 Test.
-Once you do so, you must cast a Sorcerer spell with a spell slot or finish a Long Rest before you can use this feature again.
+Once you do so, you must cast a Sorcerer spell with a spell slot or finish a **:rest-long: Long Rest** before you can use this feature again.

 If you do cast a Sorcerer spell with a spell slot, you automatically roll on the Wild Magic Surge table and regain the use of this feature.